Formal power series for asymptotically hyperbolic Bach-flat metrics: The Bach tensor

 \subsection{The Bianchi identity}

-In the sequel we will not make direct use of the expansions of ${\hat B}^{\diamond}$ (i.e., ${\hat B}_{0i}$) and ${\hat B}_{00}$, except somewhat in section 5.3.
-Instead, we will solve the equation ${\hat B}^{\perp}=0$ and use the vanishing of the divergence of ${\hat B}$ to show that the remaining components vanish.
-Indeed, when $n=4$ (so $B={\hat B}$), $B_{00}$ will vanish simply because then the Bach tensor is traceless.
+In the sequel we will have very little need of the expansions of $B^{\diamond}$ (i.e., $B_{0i}$) and $B_{00}$.
+Instead, we will solve the equation $B^{\perp}=0$ and use the vanishing of the divergence of $B$ to show that the remaining components vanish.
+As well, $B_{00}$ will vanish simply because the Bach tensor is traceless.